 Outgoing, loyal, active, affectionate, and agile, Labrador Retrievers are America’s most popular breed of dog.
 Their stamina, friendliness, and trainability make Labs great companion, search-and-rescue, and assistance dogs.
 As any Lab owner can tell you, these dogs are full of energy!
 Most are water enthusiasts and fetch aficionados.
 When active Labs can’t get enough exercise because of an injury or chronic ailment, however, no one in the house is happy.

-As a dog owner, it can be distressing to see your energetic dog struggling to run and play because of joint problems.
-Because of their sizable frame, weight distribution, and genetic predisposition to the disease, Labrador retrievers, German shepherds, pitbulls, Great Danes and Saint Bernards are just a few breeds prone to canine hip dysplasia (CHD), a chronic, inheritable skeletal condition that can affect dogs of all ages.
+As a dog caretaker, it can be distressing to see your energetic pup struggling to run and play because of joint problems.
+Due to their sizable frame, weight distribution, and genetic predisposition to the disease, Labrador retrievers, German shepherds, Pitbulls, Great Danes and Saint Bernards are prone to canine hip dysplasia (CHD), a chronic, inheritable skeletal condition that can affect dogs of all ages.

 Early detection is key to the most successful treatment.
 CHD can result in osteoarthritis and loss of muscle mass because of reduced mobility.
 If your Lab isn’t getting the exercise he usually does, he will lose strength over time.

 As with other breeds, Labrador retriever hip dysplasia can have a gradual or sudden onset.
 Symptoms include:

 - Showing stiffness

 - A bunny hopping gait or loose walk.

 - Difficulty walking up or down stairs to greet you.